adrianocastro/git-training/session_2.markdown

 We want to remove the commit where we added `foobar`.
 It’s the first commit in our commit history.

+***

-To do an interactive rebase we need to have at least to commits to rebase so we call `git rebase` on HEAD minus two commits.
+To do an interactive rebase we need to have at least to commits to rebase so we call `git rebase` on `HEAD` minus two commits.

     $ git rebase -i HEAD~2

     # vim
-      1 pick 12b41be Renamed README to README.txt and deleted hello.
+      1 pick 4eeba3b Added a .gitignore file.
     ->2 # pick e2a8b47 Added foobar.
       3
       4 # Rebase 4ff1af9..e2a8b47 onto 4ff1af9